 One of the men came forth and spoke in a manner that we should all pray we could emulate,

 A year later, in October 1481, the bodies of the martyrs were found to be uncorrupted and moved to the Otranto cathedral.
-On December 14 1771, Pope Clement XIV beatified these brave men.
-Their cause for Sainthood is completed today as Pope Francis declares the Martyrs of Otranto to be among the Saints in Heaven.
+On December 14, 1771, Pope Clement XIV beatified these brave men.
+On May 12, 2013 their cause for Sainthood was completed when Pope Francis declared the Martyrs of Otranto to be among the Saints in Heaven.